 There are a few different ways you can volunteer while spending time in Montana.
-First, Montana State Parks are often looking for people to help out in a variety of ways: visitor center attendant, park host, or special event assistant.
+First, Montana State Parks are often looking for people to help out in a variety of ways: visitor center attendants, park hosts, or special event assistants.

 Another way to volunteer in Montana is through Wild Montana.
 This organization prides itself on protecting Montana’s wild lands and waters.
 Some of the volunteer opportunities include trail maintenance, leading a wilderness walk, gathering data about certain places,

 Best Time To Visit Montana

 Montana rarely sees a “slow” time of year for tourists.
 Regardless of the time of year you visit, there are ample activities for you to do.
 Whether you want to be in the mountains hiking or flying down the slopes on your skis, you won’t see a lack of tourists across the state.

 The peak season in Montana is June through September.
 The national parks are flooded with people and the trails, rivers, and restaurants are packed with tourists.
 Expect this time of year to have the highest prices and busiest activities.

 The fall shoulder season is from September through November.
 In the spring, March through May is considered to be another shoulder season.
 Parks are open, but they’re less busy.
 Prices for lodging and activities haven’t hit their peaks quite yet.

 The off-season could be considered November-February.
 This is due to the harsh winter weather that Montana experiences.
 However, if you are down for winter adventures like skiing, snowmobiling, or snowshoeing, then this would be the best time to visit.